Zeutschler/tinyolap/README.md

 ![TinyOlap logo](/doc/source/_logos/cube16.png)  TinyOlap is under active development.
 # TinyOlap

-TinyOlap is a light-weight, in-proces, multi-dimensional, model-first OLAP engine forplanning, budgeting, reporting, analysis and many other numerical purposes.
+TinyOlap is a light-weight, in-proces, multi-dimensional, **model-first OLAP engine** for planning, budgeting, reporting, analysis and many other numerical purposes.
 Although this sounds very complicated, TinyOlap is actually very easy to use and should be suitable for all levels of Python and database skills.